longo-andrea/100-days-of-code/log.md

 - Today I completed second Vue project of the course.
 In this section I learned several methods to passing data (or events) between components, with props and slots, and put all togheter into one single app.

 **Thoughts:** Tomorrow I'll start the section about forms, and how it allows to handling user input.

+### Day 73: December 14, 2019

+**Today's Progress**:
+- Today I started the section about form handling with Vue.
+I learned how to get user's data from <input> tag and how to pre-populating fields.
+Then I learned also how to create custom control and how to handle form submitting.

+- I read about Flyweight and MVC desing patterns.

+**Thoughts:** Tomorrow I'll start the section about forms, and how it allows to handling user input.